An optimization-based approach to ranking aggregation with weak order outputs: Weak-order aggregation under additional constraints

-The above formulation fully characterizes the $p$-bucket problem using assignment variables.
-However, an alternative model can be obtained by introducing representative-based variables, offering a different but equivalent perspective of the problem.
+The above formulation fully characterizes the \(p\)-bucket problem using assignment variables.
+However, an alternative model can be obtained by introducing representative-based variables, a modelling device that has also been used in other combinatorial optimization problems involving partitions into classes, such as vertex coloring \citep{campelo2008asymmetric}.
+In our setting, representatives provide a different way of encoding the buckets of a weak order.

 In this second formulation, we assume that the representative of each bucket is the item with the highest index among its members.
-Accordingly, if item $r$ belongs to a bucket whose representative is $s$, then $r < s$.
-Based on this convention, instead of using the assignment variables $y_{ru}$, we work with the following decision variables:
+Accordingly, if item \(r\) belongs to a bucket whose representative is \(s\), then \(r < s\).
+Based on this convention, instead of using the assignment variables \(y_{ru}\), we work with the following decision variables:

-Based on these variables, we propose the following formulation as our second model for the $p$-bucket problem: